Walaur/Getting-Cleaning-Data-Course-Project/README.md

 4. Generate a tidy dataset where the average of each variable for each subject and each activity was obtained.
 The final result is a file named `tidydata.txt`

-Files
+# Files

-CodeBook.md. describes all the variables and summaries calculated.
+`CodeBook.md` describes all the variables and summaries calculated.

-run_analysis.R contains the script for doing the course project.
+`run_analysis.R` contains the script for doing the course project.

-tidydata.txt is the generated file when running the script run_analysis.R, which contains the the average of each variable for each subject and each activity of the original data.
+`tidydata.txt` is the generated file when running the script run_analysis.R, which contains the the average of each variable for each subject and each activity of the original data.